mvolkmann/blog/src/svelte/vite.md

 having to create a new, all-encompassing bundle of JavaScript code after every code change.
 This makes it significantly faster.

-However, Vite uses Rollup to create production builds.
+For production builds, Vite uses Rollup to create a bundle file.

 The name comes from the French word which means "fast" and is pronounced "vēt".